mcd8604/BreWish-API/README.md

 If you need to explore the API, simply navigate to the root API url.

 Default response format is HTML wrapped JSON.
+This is to allow easy browsing of the full API.
-When developing to the API, it is recommended to always include the preferred format.
+When developing to the API, it is recommended to always include the preferred format: <root API URL>?format=<preferred format>

-Supported Formats:
+Supported Formats: (API, JSON, XML)
-<root API URL>?format=XML
-<root API URL>?format=JSON